geowarin/geowarin.github.io/content/post/2015-04-30-the-missing-fish-shell-tutorial.md

 categories:
 - shell
 date: 2015-04-30T00:00:00Z
-description: Fish is an awesome shell but requires a bit of practice.
+Summary: Fish is an awesome shell but requires a bit of practice.
 Here are a few tips I wish people gave me when I started using it.
 tags:
 - tips